“CND Shellac; natural nails have never looked better.”

 CND Shellac nail polish is a hybrid of nail polish and gel, designed to deliver your client shiny, non-chipped and non-smudged nails for over 14 days.

-With over 160 designer shades from classy nudes, and vacation blues to autumnal maroons, there’s so much to choose from.
+With over 160 designer shades, from classy nude shades and vacation blues to autumnal maroons, there’s so much to choose from.

-With over 2 weeks of no chips, you can enjoy this superior service at the majority of local salons.
+With over 2 weeks of no chips, you can enjoy this superior service at most local salons.

 Shellac gives clients high shine and high-performance wear with absolutely no nail damage.